pfgithub/threadclient/packages/animator-ui-web/outline.md

 the ui does not feel nice right now. this is because of:

 - [ ] the frame switcher bar is wayy too finicky

   - [x] you should move your finger over the length of one frame to switch a frame
   - [ ] intertial scrolling is required
   - [ ] you should be able to tap a frame to go to it
+  - [ ] here's an idea : what if the current behaviour of the centered item being active is removed and instead you can only tap to focus, so if you want to go to some frame you

+    - scroll to it
+    - tap on it

+    the point of this is that then there wouldn't be this weird behaviour where as you scroll the animation is playing because it wouldn't seek sound at all. if you want sounds while seeking, you can use that seekbar thing at the top ↓

   - [ ] there should be a quick scrubber bar at the top you can drag to go anywhere
   - [ ] perf is bad when scrolling quickly atm because frames that aren't even very complicated can take like
   - [ ] it's hard to see if a frame is real or not. this should be represented better in the ui, like eg the start real